Wednesday, November 29, 2023

 New Viking Age jewelry find delivered to archaeological museum on a platter

-A collection of typical Viking Age women’s jewellery was handed in to the Museum of Archaeology in Stavanger last week, after having spent 70 years in somebody’s private home.
-(Photo: The Museum of Archaeology, UiS)
+A collection of typical Viking Age women’s jewelry was handed into the Museum of Archaeology in Stavanger last week.
+Credit: The Museum of Archaeology, UiS

 RelatedStories